qingyun-wu/NonstationaryBanditLib/README.md

-# BanditLib
+# NonstationaryBanditLib
-This repo contains the implementation of a nonstationary bandit learning environment and a state-of-the-art non-stationary contextual bandit algorithm dLinUCB, which is published in SIGIR2018[1].
+This repo contains the implementation of a nonstationary bandit learning environment and a state-of-the-art non-stationary contextual bandit algorithm dLinUCB, which is published in SIGIR2018 [1].
 (More related non-stationary algorithms will be added, stay tuned!).

 ##Usage
 Run the simulator: `python NonStationaryEnv_Simulation.py --alg XXX` where parameter alg represents the name of algorithm.